evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ### Sound System

-You can choose between two sound systems on the Nio ES8.
+You can choose between two sound systems for the Nio ES8:

-- **Surroundsystem:**: This system features seven speakers and delivers a maximum output of  watts.
+- **Surroundsystem:**: Features seven speakers and delivers a maximum output of  watts.
-- **Premium sound system:**: This system features 12 speakers and delivers a maximum output of  watts.
+- **Premium sound system:**: Features 12 speakers and delivers a maximum output of  watts.

 The model has 3 USB-A connections as standard.